 So here we have another indication about this feast.
 The most significant part of this feast revolves around leavening and unleavening.
 God worked it out so that when they left Egypt they had to go out unleavened because they did not have the time to become leavened.
 So from the Passover on until they were out of Egypt, He took care that they were physically unleavened.
 He did so much for them and we know that in this case.

 So as we prepared for this feast, all leavening is to be removed before the first day and then nothing leavened is to be eaten throughout the feast and throughout the feast we are charged to eat unleavened bread throughout the whole time.
 So this whole period is to be unleavened and what it does is, it is a type to show the three spiritual steps that we all know so well: 1) remove all sin that we see in our lives; remove what we can see.
 2) Avoid eating anything leavened; refrain from sinning, either going back to the old sins or starting up some kind of new sin.
-3) Eat unleavened bread means that we are to grow in righteousness and grow in godly living.
+3) Eating unleavened bread means that we are to grow in righteousness and grow in godly living.

-So what we see here in this feast is a constant process, it is not just to happen in this week, it is to happen in all 52 weeks of the year.
+What we see here in this feast is a constant process, it is not just to happen in this week, it is to happen in all 52 weeks of the year.
 It is a constant process of recognizing sin in ourselves, overcoming it, resisting temptation, and producing godliness and righteousness by doing good, speaking the truth, and being a good example to everyone that we meet.

-So this whole feast pictures a life of growth and improvement and bearing good fruit.
+This whole feast pictures a life of growth and improvement and bearing good fruit.
 And as I said, it is the Christian walk described in type.
 This is what we are supposed to do once the Passover has been sacrificed for us, we are to purge sin and put on the unleavened bread of sincerity and truth.

 God talks about this time and time again.
 He puts it in different ways, He gives us different symbols, He gives us different views of people doing this.
-Think of David's sin, it took Nathan to help him to recognize it but then he put it out and did not do it again.
+Think of David's sin.
+It took Nathan to help him to recognize it but then he put it out and did not do it again.
 That is was what made David the king such a wonderful person to God, because when he recognized sin, he immediately got rid of it and did not do it again because he loved God and hated to disappoint Him.
 He feared God and wanted to make the most of himself and his life.

-Those type of things are all through the Bible, this constant, you might call it, dwelling on, finding sin, getting rid of sin, keeping from sin, overcoming sin, and of course putting on righteousness.
+Those type of things are all through the Bible, this constant, you might call it, dwelling on, finding sin, getting rid of sin, keeping from sin, overcoming sin, and of course, putting on righteousness.
 It is on every page one way or another.
 The whole Book is about morality and becoming like God, but we have this week when we really focus on it to make sure that we get it into our heads that this is what we are supposed to be doing.
 Once we have been justified, the work starts, the work of walking to the Kingdom of God with Christ and with the Father.

 So just from the type seen from this festival, God's people are to be involved in their sanctification.
 God's people are to be working.
 This is what the Israelites did, they were involved in their coming out of Egypt, they were involved in the wilderness wandering, they had to walk, they had to make certain choices.
 They had to decide to either run after the Moabite women or not.
 That was a moral choice.
 It took at least mental work to make these choices and not follow the crowd in order to walk toward the Promised Land.
 It was part of their job.